wilsonmar/wilsonmar.github.io/_posts/2016-07-28-docker-setup.md

 "By using containers, resources can be isolated, services restricted, and processes provisioned to have a private view of the operating system with their own process ID space, file system structure, and network interfaces.
 Multiple containers can share the same kernel, but each container can be constrained to only use a defined amount of resources such as CPU, memory and I/O." -- Wikipedia

 Each container runs as an isolated process on a shared kernel.

-Containers are more similar to isolation mechanisms where the resources (CPU, memory, filesystem, network, etc.) for one process are isolated from another.
-This isolation is possible due to a Linux kernel feature <a target="_blank" href="https://en.wikipedia.org/wiki/Cgroups">CGroups</a> (abbreviated from "Control Groups").
+The isolation mechanisms that keeps resources (CPU, memory, filesystem, network, etc.) of each process isolated from others is a Linux kernel feature <a target="_blank" href="https://en.wikipedia.org/wiki/Cgroups">CGroups</a> (abbreviated from "Control Groups") developed within Google.

 ### Competition